Sample Poultry Farming Business Plan Template

 How to Change Chickens’ Feeds

-When it’s time for you to shift from one feed to another it’s very important you don’t suddenly change your birds’ feeds.
+When it’s time for you to shift from one feed to another, you mustn’t suddenly change your birds’ feeds.

-For example, if you want to change from Broiler Starter to Grower today, the best thing to do is to start by mixing both the starter and grower together at the same quantity, then gradually increase the quantity of starter while reducing the quantity of grower.
+For example, suppose you want to change from Broiler Starter to Grower today.
+In that case, the best thing to do is to start by mixing the starter and grower in the same quantity, then gradually increasing the starter quantity while reducing the amount of grower.

-This is necessary because your chickens will not like a sudden change in their taste of feeds.
+This is necessary because your chickens will not like a sudden change in their taste in feeds.

 How Often Should You Feed Your Birds?

 When we talk about broilers, they must have feed in front of them at least 22 hours a day.
-That simply means, all round the clock.
+That means all around the clock.

 For the layers, you can feed them three times a day.
-Something like 6;30 am, 12 pm and 4 pm should be alright.
+6:30 am, 12 pm, and 4 pm should be all right.

-Just note that you may have to light up the layers’ pen from around 7-9 because they will still be eating till the evening and as I might have told you before, chickens don’t eat in the dark.
+Just note that you may have to lighten up the layers’ pen from around 7-9 because they will still be eating till the evening, and as I might have told you before, chickens don’t eat in the dark.

 Some people try to avoid lighting the layers’ pen by giving them food at 3 pm.
-There is no hard rule here but you should never avoid giving light to the broilers because they have to eat so much.
+There is no hard rule here, but you should never prevent providing light to the broilers because they must eat so much.

 Don’t forget that we were discussing cost analyses.